The USC Rossier Reading and Literacy Added Authorization program will help you:

 - Develop lifelong access to USC.
 As part of the Trojan Network, you will have access to resources and support, even after program completion

-The program is made up of four courses taken over two semesters.
+The program consists of four online courses taken over two semesters.

 Term 1 – Fall

 Provides you with the theoretical understanding to diagnose, plan and select appropriate and effective literacy instruction.

 Diagnosis of Reading Disabilities – You will focus on theoretical, social and practical considerations regarding the causes and classification of reading difficulties within school environments.
 You will learn how to properly diagnose students’ literacy needs using a comprehensive approach that will help you determine the appropriate instruction required.
-Through guided reflections and written analysis of data, from assessments and students’ perspectives, you will develop expertise in how to use data to discover useful information that will support your decision-making as a reading teacher.
+Through guided reflections and written analysis of data–from assessments and students’ perspectives–you will develop expertise in how to use data to discover useful information that will support your instructional decision-making process as a reading teacher.

 Term 2 – Spring

 Provides you with the skills and competencies to design and provide instruction tailored to students’ literacy needs.

-Teaching Writing: Research to Practice – You will increase your understanding of writing and language arts classroom instructional strategies and interventions to develop a professional knowledge for the teaching of writing.
-The different stages of writing development are explored focusing on how students’ home language, background knowledge, instruction, assessment, and interdisciplinary approaches support the development of proficient writers.
+Teaching Writing: Research to Practice – You will develop professional content knowledge for the teaching of writing by exploring the different stages of writing development.
+A specific focus of the course includes how students’ home language, background knowledge, instructional practices, analysis of assessment data, and interdisciplinary approaches support the development of proficient writers.
 Different writing methods, types of writing, modalities and technologies will be studied to help you create and implement curriculum that embeds writing across the disciplines.

 Remediation of Reading Disabilities – You will learn how to design instruction that is specifically tailored to your students’ literacy needs.
-Using a problem-solving process to re-mediate students’ reading needs and different instructional methods, you will learn how to develop students’ metacognitive and self-regulatory skills to meet higher levels of literacy demands.
-Informed by the other three courses in the program, you also create a literacy leadership plan to address an identified need for your school/clinic.
-The couse will conclude by you produce a Professional Dossier that catalogues your learning and your students’ achievement throughout the program.
+Using a problem-solving process to re-mediate students’ reading needs and different research-based instructional methods, you will learn how to develop students’ metacognitive and self-regulatory skills to meet higher levels of literacy demands.
+Informed by the other three courses in the program, you also create a literacy leadership plan to address an identified need for your school/district.
+The course will conclude with you producing a Professional Dossier that catalogues your learning and your students’ achievement throughout the duration of the program.

 Continuing Education Units